jonro2955/job-tracker-client/tasks.md

+AddPage: the pdf image viewer is not removing the pdf preview when the pdf is removed!

-Build the app view/edit page
+Build the app view/edit page - get the pdf viewer working

 Add post-application edit options for marking an app as interviewd, rejected, etc to make it marked as such in list search view